 Check hobby shop websites or ads in model magazines for manufacturers and prices - competition is fierce in this area right now.
-Manufacturers such as PH Hobbies, Sierra Sound, Phoenix Sound, SoundTrax, and others are the main suppliers.
+Manufacturers such as Sierra Sound, Phoenix Sound, SoundTrax, and others are the main suppliers.

 29. Make It Real With Ambient Sounds